Mirantis/k0rdent-enterprise-docs-publish/docs/addons/kubevirt/index.md

 ## Limitations

-While the solution is robust, constraints native to `kubevirt` inherent exist.
+While the solution is robust, constraints native to `kubevirt` inherently exist.
 For example, details on live migration limitations can be found in the [KubeVirt Live Migration Limitations](https://kubevirt.io/user-guide/compute/live_migration/#limitations) documentation.